dradcl/RipFight/README.md

 -``unlockachievements`` - Unlocks all the steam achievements
 -``give`` (weapon) - gives the player a weapon (weapons are in weapons.txt, make sure its all lowercase)
 -``init`` - initializes game objects manually, only use if it fails to do so automatically.

+# Known Bugs
+- The initialized character will sometimes not be yours.
+- Sometimes objects will fail at random, check Melon Logs.